Portfolio Studies

 Inclusion Criteria:

-ELFT Local Lead: Professor Frank Rohricht
+ELFT Principal Investigator: Professor Frank Rohricht

 Summary: East London Genes and Health is supporting studies looking at how genes influence disease.
-By involving large numbers of local Bangladeshi and Pakistani people the study hopes to find new ways of improving the health of Bangladeshi and Pakistani people in East London and worldwide.
+By involving large numbers of local Bangladeshi and Pakistani people the study hopes to find new ways of improving the health of Bangladeshi and Pakistani communities in East London and worldwide.
 The participants will be asked to donate a small saliva sample and share their GP and hospital medical records in strict with confidence with the study team.

 Inclusion/Exclusion Criteria: